PlaidCloud/website/content/en/docs/tasks/configure-pod-container/static-pod.md

 This page assumes you're using {{< glossary_tooltip term_id="cri-o" >}} to run Pods,
 and that your nodes are running the Fedora operating system.
-Instructions for other distributions or Kubernetes installations may vary.
+Instructions for other distributions or PlaidCloud installations may vary.

 <!-- steps -->